martinschatz-cz/solar-panel-analysis/_sources/how-to-jbook.md

 - `environment-file: environment.yml` uses the `environment.yml` you added to create the conda environment in the runner.
 - `peaceiris/actions-gh-pages@v3` will create or update the `gh-pages` branch and push the site contents.
 - `GITHUB_TOKEN` provided by GitHub Actions has sufficient permission to push to `gh-pages` for typical repository workflows.

+### Repository workflow included: `build-jbook.yml`

+This repository contains a workflow at `.github/workflows/buil-jbook.yml` that can be used as an alternative to the example above.
+It installs dependencies, builds the book, and deploys `_build/html` to the `gh-pages` branch.
+If you use that workflow, ensure it matches your preferred install method (pip vs conda) and the build command (the workflow currently runs `jupyter-book build solar-panel-analysis`).

+Before enabling automated deploys, double-check these repository settings:

+- **Actions workflow permissions:** Go to `Settings` → `Actions` → `General` and under **Workflow permissions** select **Allow GitHub Actions to read and write permissions** (this permits workflows to push to `gh-pages` using `GITHUB_TOKEN`).
+If this is not enabled, the deploy step may fail with permission errors.

+- **GitHub Pages source:** After your workflow pushes content to `gh-pages`, confirm Pages is configured: `Settings` → `Pages` → Source → set the branch to `gh-pages` and the folder to `/ (root)`.
+If Pages is not set, the site will not be published even when the branch contains the built HTML.

+Also verify branch protection rules do not block the workflow from pushing to `gh-pages`.
+If `gh-pages` is protected, either allow the Actions app or use a deploy key/service account with proper permissions.

 ## 6. Configure GitHub Pages